Financial Associate

 The journal entry would typically be: Cash (debit) and Sales Revenue (credit)

-Q2.
-Journal entry for provision of bad debts?
+Q. What is the journal entry for the provision of bad debts?

 The journal entry for provision of bad debts is a debit to Bad Debt Expense and a credit to Allowance for Doubtful Accounts.